-The good news is that with quick treatment with Amprolium, and by treating your entire flock, you can usually cure an outbreak of Coccidiosis fairly quickly.
-It should only take around a week to fully eradicate the condition.
+The good news is that, by treating your entire flock with Amprolium promptly, you might be able to control an outbreak of Coccidiosis.
+Under optimal conditions, it could take around a week to fully eradicate the condition.

-This disease causes infection of the raspatory system, joints, small intestine, liver and spleen.
-It may also cause pneumonia type symptoms resulting from infections in the ears and lungs.
+This disease causes infection of the respiratory system, joints, small intestine, liver, and spleen.
+It may also cause pneumonia-type symptoms resulting from infections in the ears and lungs.

 Contraction Of Fowl Cholera

 Fowl cholera is caused by the evil bacterium Pasteurella multocida, which just won’t rest until your poor birdie is down with cholera.
 Now, these pesky little critters can’t walk (or swim), but boy, oh boy, they make up for that by hitchhiking rides in food and water.

 They sneak into our feathered friends like ninjas, and before you know it, BAM!
 You got yourself one unhappy, potentially very ill avian companion.
 If you suspect something’s wrong, don’t mess around – get them some medical help; quicker than a New York minute!

 Trust me; this is no time to play doctor – life hangs in the balance here, folks!
 So take heed: keep watch over those fine feathers and make sure they stay healthy.
 You don’t want to know the “Or Else!”